m5c/EthereumGuide/ethereum-guide.md

 ### Files

 All files relevant to the following guide reside in a special directory, the *ethereum base directory*.
+It will be created the first tim eyou run ```geth```.
 Your blockchain data and affiliated accounts reside in that directory.
-If you delete it you start from scratch.
+If you delete it you reset all that data.
 Mac users: Your *ethereum base directory* is: ```~/Library/Ethereum/```
 Linux users: Your *ethereum base directory* is: ```~/.ethereum/```